fetburner/call-by-need/README.md

 - Autosubst (https://github.com/uds-psl/autosubst)

 # Updates
 - Add a formalization of Ariola and Felleisen's original (evaluation context based) calculus on December 29, 2017.
-Now, we verified the correpondence with call-by-name not only of our modified call-by-need lambda calculus but also of Ariola and Felleisen's original call-by-need lambda calculus.
+Now, we verified the correpondence with call-by-name, not only of our modified call-by-need lambda calculus, but also of Ariola and Felleisen's original call-by-need lambda calculus.